crowdatlas/CrowdAtlas/README.md

 ### Output Results

 After executing the above estimation process for a testing date, we can obtain a group of output files that respectively record the estimated and ground-truth passenger numbers at 52 stations in EW and NS lines during the MRT service hours (***[station_name]_num_comp.csv***).
 We then merge all these output files into one, which records passenger numbers of all the stations of every 5 minutes in the service hours.
-The files ***merged_num_comp_[1 or 2].csv*** shows the sample results of two typical testing days respectively.
-In addition, MAPEs of the above estimations for all stations (as well as their regions) during each hour are specifically recorded in the two files ***MAPE_across_time_station_[1 or 2].csv***.
+The files ***merged_num_comp.csv*** shows the sample results of a typical testing day.
+In addition, MAPEs of the above estimations for all stations (as well as their regions) during each hour are specifically recorded in a file ***MAPE_across_time_station.csv***.